wcordeiro/Graphics-Programming/graphics-project/README.md

     To start the game, click on the screen and pay attention because the game is on.

-    To move the snake, use the arrow keys on the Keyboard.
+    To move the paddle, use the arrow keys on the Keyboard.

-    You have only one life.
+    You have three lives.

     The game can be restarted by clicking in the screen.

 ####Game Libraries Used

 No Gaming/Physics Libraries/Frameworks used.
 All Custom Code and Custom Physics.
 Only jQuery used for quick and few DOM manipulations.